pago/pioc/README.md

 ## Changes

+### Version 1.2
+- **inject.lazy(serviceName)**: Specify a lazy property injection.
+- **Symbol support**: Support injecting properties that are defined using ES6 Symbol.

 ### Version 1.1

-- **Provider#getAll(servicePrefix)**: Returns a list of all services that start with the given prefix
+- **Provider#getAll(servicePrefix)**: Returns a list of all services that start with the given prefix.
-- **Property injection**: Constructor functions and objects can use pioc.inject to specify properties that should be injected during the resolve process
+- **Property injection**: Constructor functions and objects can use pioc.inject to specify properties that should be injected during the resolve process.
 - **Object instantiation**: Services can now be constructors instead of just simple factory functions.
 - Undocumented Module#bind(serviceName).to(serviceDefinition) has been *removed*.
 - **Module#bind(obj), Module#value(obj), Module#factory(obj)**: Binds all services defined in the object to their property name.